Four more bodies found on Italian cruise liner

-ROME Salvage workers have found four more bodies on the wreck of the Costa Concordia, bringing to 21 the confirmed number of dead from the accident in which the huge cruise ship hit rocks and capsized off the Italian coast last month.
+ROME Salvage workers have found four more bodies in the submerged Costa Concordia cruise liner, bringing the confirmed number of dead to 21 on the ship that ran aground and capsized off the Italian coast last month, authorities said on Wednesdaty.

-Authorities said on Wednesday that the bodies of a woman and a 5-year-old girl had been recovered.
-Work on bringing the other bodies up from one of the sunken decks of the ship was continuing, they said.
+Bad weather has prevented divers from recovering the four bodies from the ship's submerged deck, and 11 people remain missing, authorities said.

-"It would seem that there are four bodies, recovery operations are underway," the Civil Protection Agency said in a statement.
+"It would seem that there are four bodies, recovery operations are underway," the agency said in a statement.

-Following the discovery of the bodies on Wednesday, 11 people remain to be accounted for.

 The Costa Concordia, a huge floating resort carrying more than 4,200 passengers and crew, foundered off the Tuscan coast on January 13 after a rock tore a gash in its side, letting water flood into the engine rooms and causing the vessel to capsize.